ZEGOCLOUD/nextjs-zegocloud-uikits/README.md

 ### step 2

-Choose your preferred code warehouse (recommended to use github), and create a project
+Choose your preferred code repositorywarehous (recommended to use GitHub), and create a project

 ![config](docs/create_Repo.png)
 ![config](docs/create_project.png)